ratneshdagli/sorted-ai-privacy/index.md

 ## AGREEMENT

-By installing and using Sorted AI, you acknowledge that you have:
+By installing and using SortMate AI, you acknowledge that you have:

 ✅ Read and understood this Privacy Policy
 ✅ Agreed to the data processing practices described above